 We will request pre-award authority for preliminary engineering and environmental.
 These costs will be included in the overall project costs.
 Total project costs are estimated to be \$3,020,075.
-Ellis & Eastern Co. & Encore Park, LLC will provide the 20% match of \$604,015 and the grant will provide 80% of the funding for a grant request of \$2,416,060.
+Encore Park, LLC will provide 20% match \$604,015 and the grant will provide 80% of the funding for a grant request of \$2,416,060.

-The Encore Rail Park property is under contract is scheduled to close November 15, 2021.
-Final design of the park is underway.
-Phase I Mass Grading will commence this Fall with substantial Phase I work to be completed in 2022.
-Phase II will be developed as demand shows support.
+The Encore Rail Park property is under contract.
+Final design of the park is underway now, with construction to be completed the summer of 2023.
 The rail portion of the project is standard railroad construction.
 This project will be constructed with standard contracting and construction practices.